-- Employees conducted school supplies drives in partnership with Big Brothers Big Sisters in Mississauga, Canada and Dallas TX; with United Way in Hartford CT; Arbor Hill School in Troy NY; in Sydney, Australia; with Kids in Crisis in Bridgeport and Shelton CT; and with Green Elementary School in Reading PA. - Teams of employees conducted Share the Message: Read! programmes in Appleton WI with the Boys & Girls Club of Fox Valley; in Detroit MI with Voyager Academy; in Melbourne, Australia at an Early Learning Centre; and in Troy NY with Arbor Hill School. - Teams of employees volunteered with United Way in Day of Action volunteer projects in Danbury CT and Spokane WA, the United Way's Imagination Library in Brisbane, Australia; and the United Way's Success by Six programme at Woodland Elementary School in Kansas City MO. - Employees helped build school gardens, outdoor learning areas and provided other environmental education programmes at the Danbury CT King Street Campus; in Ansonia (CT) Nature Center; at the Woodland Elementary School's Born Learning Trail in Kansas City MO. - Employees provided nutritious meals to low-income and homeless people in Bridgeport CT in partnership with buildOn; in Jacksonville FL in partnership with the Salvation Army; and in Stamford CT in partnership with New Covenant House. - Employees conducted book drives in Omaha NE for children served by Completely KIDS, Kids Can, Boys and Girls Club, and Girls Inc. - Employees read aloud to students at Bridgeport's Columbus and Columbus Annex Schools in partnership with the School Volunteer Association's Read Aloud programme; in Stamford CT in partnership with Children's Learning Centers; and in Brisbane, Australia as part of the Jacaranda Festival. - In addition, employees in Stamford CT also harvested vegetables and prepared garden beds at Fairgate Farms and helped students in grades K-5 at the Stamford YMCA's afterschool programme with homework; Troy NY employees set up a healthy and nut-free Halloween Trick or Treat Party featuring books, pencils and arts and crafts; and Atlanta GA employees purchased materials and assembled literacy kits for local school children.
-Network For Teaching Entrepreneurship (NFTE) Mentors and Judges Pitney Bowes volunteers have long supported students in NFTE's entrepreneurship education programmes by helping
+- Employees conducted school supplies drives in partnership with Big Brothers Big Sisters in Mississauga, Canada and Dallas TX; with United Way in Hartford CT; Arbor Hill School in Troy NY; in Sydney, Australia; with Kids in Crisis in Bridgeport and Shelton CT; and with Green Elementary School in Reading PA. - Teams of employees conducted Share the Message: Read! programs in Appleton WI with the Boys & Girls Club of Fox Valley; in Detroit MI with Voyager Academy; in Melbourne, Australia at an Early Learning Centre; and in Troy NY with Arbor Hill School - Teams of employees volunteered with United Way in Day of Action volunteer projects in Danbury CT and Spokane WA, the United Way's Imagination Library in Brisbane, Australia; and the United Way's Success by Six program at Woodland Elementary School in Kansas City MO. - Employees helped build school gardens, outdoor learning areas and provided other environmental education programs at the Danbury CT King Street Campus; in Ansonia (CT) Nature Center; at the Woodland Elementary School's Born Learning Trail in Kansas City MO; - Employees provided nutritious meals to low-income and homeless people in Bridgeport CT in partnership with buildOn; in Jacksonville FL in partnership with the Salvation Army; and in Stamford CT in partnership with New Covenant House. - Employees conducted book drives in Omaha NE for children served by Completely KIDS, Kids Can, Boys and Girls Club, and Girls Inc.; - Employees read aloud to students at Bridgeport's Columbus and Columbus Annex Schools in partnership with the School Volunteer Association's Read Aloud program; in Stamford CT in partnership with Children's Learning Centers; and in Brisbane, Australia as part of the Jacaranda Festival. - In addition, employees in Stamford CT also harvested vegetables and prepared garden beds at Fairgate Farms and helped students in grades K-5 at the Stamford YMCA's afterschool program with homework; Troy NY employees set up a healthy and nut-free Halloween Trick or Treat Party featuring books, pencils and arts and crafts; and Atlanta GA employees purchased materials and assembled literacy kits for local school children.
+Network For Teaching Entrepreneurship (NFTE) Mentors and Judges Pitney Bowes volunteers have long supported students in NFTE's entrepreneurship education programs by helping them develop their business plans and participating as judges in NFTE's business plan competitions.
+This past year, our volunteers helped nearly 150 students in NFTE Innovation Days in Washington DC, Fairfield County CT, Westchester County NY, Boston MA and Houston TX.
+In addition, we regularly help NFTE through board service.
+Currently Rose Velez Smith (VP Global Integrated Talent Management) serves on the NFTE New York Metro NFTE Advisory Board, and Ann Daley (VP Government Affairs) serves on the NFTE New England Advisory Board.